top of page

 Practical Steps That Create Advantage

-First, acknowledge that ChatGPT Health is likely already in use by people on your programmes.
-It is free for basic users, accessible globally (except the European Economic Area, Switzerland and the UK initially), and addresses real needs.
+• Acknowledge that ChatGPT Health is likely already in use.
+It's free, globally accessible (except EEA, Switzerland and UK initially), and addresses real needs.
 Clear guidance works better than prohibition or silence.

-Second, create concrete guidance on appropriate use.
-Not vague statements about "professional judgement," but practical examples.
-Team members can use AI to better understand health information that applies to them personally.
-They should not use AI to make formal decisions about other people's health matters or workplace accommodations.
-Clarity helps people act confidently.
+• Create concrete guidance with practical examples.
+Team members can use AI to understand personal health information.
+They should not use AI for formal decisions about others' health matters or workplace accommodations.

-Third, build awareness of how AI tools can enhance professional effectiveness.
-ChatGPT Health might help someone prepare better questions for occupational health consultations.
-That preparation can lead to more productive conversations and better outcomes.
-The tool amplifies professional judgement when used appropriately.
+• Build awareness of how AI tools enhance professional effectiveness.
+ChatGPT Health can help someone prepare better questions for occupational health consultations, leading to more productive conversations and outcomes.

-Fourth, establish proportionate review processes.
-Not every AI interaction requires oversight, but significant decisions benefit from human verification.
-Create simple checkpoints where expertise validates AI-informed thinking before it shapes major programme choices.
+• Establish proportionate review processes.
+Not every AI interaction requires oversight, but significant decisions benefit from human verification before shaping major programme choices.

-Fifth, stay current as capabilities evolve.
-OpenAI will expand ChatGPT Health's features over time.
-What's appropriate use today might need adjustment tomorrow.
-Regular reviews of AI tool adoption patterns help organisations adapt guidance as technology advances.
+• Stay current as capabilities evolve.
+OpenAI will expand features over time.
+Regular reviews of adoption patterns help organisations adapt guidance as technology advances.

 The Strategic Opportunity